MichalMroz21/Virtual-World/README.md

 Berries - Animal that ate this dies.<br/>
 Borscht - Kills all animals next to it, except Cybersheep.
 If animal eats this, then that animal dies.<br/>

+Human has a special ability - shield.
+When activated it repels animals that move to human's tile.
+It lasts for 5 turns.